TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-Got it!
+Perfect!
 Let's add it to `/etc/hosts`:

 <br />